jortuck/DriedSponge.net/README.md

 ## About

 This is the source code for my website [DriedSponge.net](https://driedsponge.net).
+You might be here just to take a look.
+If you really want to contribute you can, just make a pull request.
 ## Security Vulnerabilities
 If you find any security issues please let me know or create an issue .